Ruaha National Park, Tanzania

 Tanzania is a large country, with a varied climate.
 Generally, the long rains run from March to May - the temperature is warm and the humidity is high.
 June to October is the long dry season, typically considered the best months for game-viewing as the wildlife is more concentrated around water sources and the grass is grazed and trampled down.
 Selous and southern Tanzania is typically hot and humid from December to May, without a dry period to break up the rains, so travel is not recommended during the British winter months.

-Call us on to start planning your holiday to Kigelia Ruaha or take a look at our itineraries to Selous and southern Tanzania
+Call us on to start planning your holiday to Kigelia Ruaha or take a look at our itineraries to Tanzania

 Kigelia is a hard-to-beat luxury bush camp experience in unspoilt Africa, far from the madding crowds.
 Ruaha is a true African wilderness.
 Home to incredible wildlife and the perfect national park to visit in combination with the Selous Game Reserve.